redhat-cop/keepalived-operator/README.md

     }
 ```

-## Override Keepalived Configuration Template
+## Advanced Users Only: Override Keepalived Configuration Template

-Create a ConfigMap with the configuration from this template file:
+Create a ConfigMap with the full contents of this configuration template file:
 https://github.com/redhat-cop/keepalived-operator/blob/29402297ca8a252be77904c3f3c29b08e50a3b85/config/templates/keepalived-template.yaml#L166

 ```